open-voice-interoperability/website/site/content/about/_index.md

   - heading: Vision
     imageUrl: /img/1x1-white-pixel.png
     text: >-
-      The Open Voice Network (OVN) is dedicated to making voice assistance worthy of user trust—especially for a future of voice assistance that will be multi-assistant, multi-platform, multi-device, multi-modal, and multi-use.
+      The Open Voice Network is dedicated to making voice assistance worthy of user trust—especially for a future of voice assistance that will be multi-assistant, multi-platform, multi-device, multi-modal, and multi-use.
   - heading: Mission